Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-01-27-morning-routines-school-lunch-inspo-and-memories-of-my-first-starting-school.md

-<p align="center">It feels like a long time (but only three years)  since I wrote the following about my first little chickadee starting school:</p>
+align="center">It feels like a long time (but only three years)  since I wrote the following about my first little chickadee starting school:

 <blockquote>

-<p align="center">Peanut has been counting down the sleeps until school starts for the last fortnight.
+align="center">Peanut has been counting down the sleeps until school starts for the last fortnight.
 We've been freezing lunches.
 Constructing charts for morning routines.
-And I have been trying to not pay too much attention to the little knot of panic that seems to have taken up residence somewhere between my chest and my throat.</p>
+And I have been trying to not pay too much attention to the little knot of panic that seems to have taken up residence somewhere between my chest and my throat.

 </blockquote>